-In the 1850’s, John Watson a young Scotsman opened a furniture shop at Kincardine, where he produced household furniture.
-About the same time, Andrew Malcolm emigrated to the British West Indies.
-The climate was too hot and he sailed north to Canada where he was employed by the Canada Land Company in the Queen’s Bush.
+In the 1850’s, John Watson, a young Scotsman, opened a furniture shop at Kincardine where he produced household furniture.
+Around the same time, Andrew Malcolm emigrated to the British West Indies.
+The climate was too hot, so he sailed north to Canada where he was employed by the Canada Land Company in the Queen’s Bush.

-Lumber for the Kincardine plant arrived by boat from Manitoulin Island. the finished furniture was shipped by railway from the Atlantic coast to the Pacific coast and exported as well.
+Lumber for the Kincardine plant arrived by boat from Manitoulin Island, while the finished furniture was shipped by railway from the Atlantic coast to the Pacific coast and exported as well.

-Mosquito Bomber parts kept the company very busy during World War II.
-Over 300 people were employed in this work.
-Following the war the company returned to making furniture.
+Mosquito Bomber parts kept the company very busy during World War II, with over 300 people employed in this work.
+Following the war, the company returned to making furniture.